Solartraveler/irusb/README.md

 Create and publish a kicad symbol for a MCP1754-3302E_SOT23

-Make a PCB layout version 1.1 with the fixed 3.3V regulator footprint

 ## Libraries used and licenses

 The software uses several open source libraries with different licenses.